 EC2 offers more firewall controls than Lightsail as you only have access to specific ports in it, but on the other hand, EC2 gives you the capability of white-listing IP ranges.

 And finally, the price

 The pricing model of EC2 is very flexible as compared to Lightsail.
 This is basically because of total control of adding and removing resources with great ease.

 Data Transfer (GB)

-I hope, this article on Amazon EC2 vs Lightsail has given you much information regarding the both and when which one is best to use.
-Now a days a lot of websites, apps and businesses are moving to cloud servers as they provide better backup options, ideal environment for teams as collaboration is easy, flexible pricing model, assets can be controlled remotely and above all of this, are highly secured.
-My suggestion and conclusion of the above written article is, if you are new to amazon web services, try lightsail first and then keep exploring EC2.
-In last, best of luck from me to your journey with cloud based computing.
+I hope this article on Amazon EC2 vs Lightsail has given you information regarding both and when which one is best to use.
+Nowadays, a lot of websites, apps and businesses are moving to cloud servers as they provide better backup options, an ideal environment for teams as collaboration is easy, a flexible pricing model, assets can be controlled remotely and, above all of this, they are highly secure.
+My suggestion and conclusion of the above article is, if you are new to Amazon web services, try Lightsail first and then keep exploring EC2.
+Finally, best of luck from me on your journey with cloud based computing.